 The Annapurna circuit is in the 5, 416-meter height at the Thorong La pass and descends to Muktinath and Jomsom.

 Foods and proper accommodations are vital parts of any kind of trekking.
 This trekking route is inhabited by the people.
 So, foods and accommodations are easily available almost every day as compared to other trekking trails in Nepal.
 Normally guesthouses and tea houses provide comfortable accommodations services and quality foods.
 As per your budget, you can select the fancy and normal foods and accommodations in the Annapurna Region.

-During trekking, meals will be served as per the lodges and guesthouses menu.
-Most of the places, you can get almost all the varieties of local foods, continental and international taste.
+During trekking, meals will be served as per the lodges and guesthouse menu.
+In most places, you can get almost all the varieties of local foods, and continental and international tastes.
 Both veg and non-veg meals are easily available around the trip.
 The standard package normally includes Breakfast, Lunch, and Dinner.

-Normally breakfast includes eggs items, toast items, pancakes, oats, porridge, muesli, and tea/coffee.
+Normally breakfast includes egg items, toast items, pancakes, oats, porridge, muesli, and tea/coffee.
 Good breakfast fuels up your body for the whole day trek.

 During dinner, there is the availability of soup items, vegetable items, salad, and hot items especially, which helps to keep your body warm and hydrated as well.
 Some people take a beer at lower altitudes as well.